pedrib/PoC/advisories/Pwn2Own/Tokyo_2019/lao_bomb.md

 This caused a major headache when printing special characters such as ';' or digits, which would be interpreted by the shell instead of being printed.
 To work around this, we used a trick that involved printing the special characters to another separate file, and then using *cat* to add the contents to that file to the command file.

 After porting the exploit to Metasploit, we realised that actually we could use 13 bytes, and our workaround was unnecessary.

+The original advisory can be found in its full glory at [Exploiting the TP-Link Archer A7 at Pwn2Own Tokyo](https://www.thezdi.com/blog/2020/4/6/exploiting-the-tp-link-archer-c7-at-pwn2own-tokyo).